 If you continue to drive along the street from the new casino you will pass the French colonial church (see the picture above) as well as get to two other historical sites: The old casino (which is believed to house ghosts nowadays, at least by the Khmers) and Wat Sampov Pram, a temple that looks extremely mystical when it’s covered in the fog.
 To get to the temple, turn right before the Chinese pagoda near the new casino.

-The area around the old casino (see the picture on the right) is known as Bokor Hill Station and was a popular summer vacation home during the French colonial time.
+The area around the old casino (see the picture on the left) is known as Bokor Hill Station and was a popular summer vacation home during the French colonial time.
 Nowadays, it really looks like the home of ghosts and it was even figured in the movie “City of Ghosts” with Matt Dillon.

 Interesting: You will see quite a few construction sites on Bokor Hill Station (= on the top of the mountain near the casinos and churches/temples) and these are mostly apartment projects.
 But it seems like they ran out of money as only few workers are building.
 I mean, who would like to live there?
 Bokor is nice for a day trip, but nothing more.